Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Atomized Features Extraction by BAE

 Notice that Step 2 of the above process relies on the LLM's ability to accurately handle large amounts of numerical tokens to generate reliable explanatory phrases, and Step 3 requires the LLM to faithfully simulate activation magnitudes by numerical tokens, which places a high demand on the LLM's mathematical reasoning capabilities and also output calibrations.
 However, current research indicates that LLMs exhibit weaker capabilities in numerical reasoning compared to linguistic tasks~\citep{press2023measuring, schick2023toolformer, ahn2024large, xu2025can}.
 Also, the output can be implicitly biased to some specific tokens~\citep{pmlr-v139-zhao21c, geng-etal-2024-survey}, making the aforementioned pipeline unreliable, requiring a revision to improve the robustness and credibility.

 \paragraph{Common Semantics-based Feature Interpretation and Evaluation (ComSem).} Therefore, to avoid relying on LLMs to directly process numerical tokens, we propose ComSem as a new pipeline that leverages the LLMs’ strength in linguistic semantic recognition to interpret the extracted features.
-In detail (refer Appendix~\ref{appendix.ComSemdetails} for the detailed pseudocode): for a specific channel (corresponding to a feature) in the $h_1$ of an autoencoder, given a set of test sentences, \textbf{(Step 1)} for all the tokens in the set, whose hidden states have \textit{significant activation magnitude} on the specific channel (detailed in \S\ref{sec:5.2} for BAE), we collect them along with their sentences. \textbf{(Step 2)} We query the backend LLM to find the commonality of these tokens presented in their sentences, as the interpretation of the feature corresponding to the channel. \textbf{(Step 3)} On a hold-out set of such token-sentence tuples significantly activated on the channel, we query the LLM to judge whether these tokens can be interpreted by the generated interpretation from Step 2.
+In detail (refer Appendix~\ref{appendix.ComSemdetails} for the detailed pseudocode): for a specific channel (corresponding to a feature) in the $h_B$ of an autoencoder, given a set of test sentences, \textbf{(Step 1)} for all the tokens in the set, whose hidden states have top-$k$ ($k$ is a hyperparameter of the method) significant activation magnitude on the specific channel over all channels (i.e., if the activation magnitude of this specific channel is in the top-$k$ when we sort all the activation magnitudes over all channels), we collect them along with their sentences. \textbf{(Step 2)} We query the backend LLM to find the commonality of these tokens presented in their sentences, as the interpretation of the feature corresponding to the channel. \textbf{(Step 3)} On a hold-out set of such token-sentence tuples significantly activated on the channel, we query the LLM to judge whether these tokens can be interpreted by the generated interpretation from Step 2.
 The ratio of the ``Yes'' answer is calculated as the interpretability score of this feature.
 ComSem can avoid the concern in mathematical and numerical reasoning, and provides the possibility of applying simple output calibrations\footnote{E.g., described in~\citep{pmlr-v139-zhao21c, fei-etal-2023-mitigating}.
 Such output calibration is not utilized in this work.} on the true-or-false output.
 So, we utilize ComSem to evaluate the BAE, as described below.